OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

     a way to say something about the members.
 The fact that a node had originally been in a container is recorded as a flag on the child node.
- 1. Monotypic homonym removal - when node with name N has as its only child another node with the same name N, the parent is removed.
+ 1. Monotypic homonym removal - when a node with name N has as its only child another node with the same name N, the parent is removed.
     This is done to avoid an ambiguity when later on a node with name N needs to be matched.  [get examples by rerunning]
+ 1. Diacritic removal - accents and umlauts are removed, in order to improve matching as well as to follow the nomenclatural codes, which prohibit them.
+    The original name-string is left behind as a synonym.

-[KC: need to say something about whether these cases get touched again during the process, i.e. do these nodes ever get added back, or are they permanently removed?]
+[KC: need to say something about whether these cases get touched again during the process, i.e. do these nodes ever get added back, or are they permanently removed?
+JAR: something like "the normalized versions of the taxonomies then become the input to subsequent processing phases"?]

 ## Aligning nodes across taxonomies

-It is important that source nodes be matched with union nodes when and only when this is appropriate.
-A mistaken identity between a source taxon and a union taxon can be disastrous, leading not just to an incorrect tree but to downstream curation errors in OTU matching (e.g. putting a snail in flatworms).
+It is important that source taxonomy nodes be matched with workspace nodes when and only when this is appropriate.
+A mistaken identity between a source node and a workspace node can be disastrous, leading not just to an incorrect tree but to downstream curation errors in OTU matching (e.g. putting a snail in flatworms).
 A mistaken non-identity (separation) can also be a problem, since taxon duplication